smangul1/ec/README.md

-## T2/S2 : reads derived from human genomic DNA data
+## Reads derived from human genomic DNA data (T2,S2)

+We have also used publically available TCR-Seq data with attached 12bp UMIs from 10 chronic HIV patients (SRP045430).

+Data obtaine from : Best, Katharine, et al. "Dynamic perturbations of the T-cell receptor repertoire in chronic HIV infection and following antiretroviral therapy."
+Frontiers in immunology 6 (2016): 644.

-## T3/S3 : reads derived from human genomic DNA data
+## Reads derived from human genomic DNA data (in-house) (T3,S3)

+We used the UMI-based high-fidelity sequencing protocol (also known as safe-SeqS) to eliminate errors from the sequencing data.
+Full description of high-fidelity sequencing protocol is provided in Mangul, Serghei, et al. "Accurate viral population assembly from ultra-deep sequencing data."
+Bioinformatics 30.12 (2014): i329-i337.

+We have used in-house sequencing data derived from 3.4 kb region of Human Immunodeficiency Virus (HIV) spanning the Gag/Pol genes.
+The data consist of 107 millions 2x100bp reads with attached 13bp UMIs.
+Applying high-fidelity protocol resulted in 3.1 million reads used to evaluate error correction algorithms (Golden Dataset 1: GD1).